Antipurity/conceptual/README.md

 Sequential splicing:

-	//What is the interface to such splicing?
-One that can splice in many places at once?
-		//And to constructing such a splice (well, it's the same as just splicing)?
-		//We can just define one-place splice, and combine them via other concepts to have many…

 - `start O`, `end O`, `queue O` (which is `move(start O, end O)`): push to (write) or pop from (read) its appropriate end.
 Basically done by reading/writing an appropriately-positioned splice of the object.
 Reading what was just written will always return the value without modifying the container.

-- `slice(From, To)`: represents a slice with ordered keys from `From` to exclusive `To` (keys for which `From <= Key < To` can be constructed). […What about the slice's value; what does it mean to write a value-less slice, can it even be done?
-And what about moving the From to 0 in the read result, or from 0 in the written result; `offset(Object, N)`?]
+- `slice(From, To)`: represents a slice with ordered keys from `From` to exclusive `To` (keys for which `From <= Key < To` can be constructed).
+When read, it is completely removed; when written to, it is completely replaced.

-	//And what about non-splicing slices and splicing (shifting other elements) slices?

-- `splice(???)`:

-	//Or maybe it should even be slice(from, to) and replace(slice1, data)?
-Does not seem very consistent…
-		//And what about one-directional and bi-directional splices?
-	//(Maybe the Wikipedia article on ropes could help.)

-	//And what about `flatten Seq`; is this an access pattern, or merely a matching pattern?
-		//We could use `flatten` for multiple-element data to replace with…
+- `flatten Sequence`: represents a contiguous sub-sequence that should be spliced in.

 ---

-	//Should also have "minimal difference between objects/sequences".
+	//Should also have "minimal difference between objects/sequences"; diff(a,b)⇒Diff, diff(a,Diff)⇒b, diff(Diff,b)⇒a.

 	//What about splaying an element (making it the first in iteration order, faster to access)?
 		//And what about bounded-worst-case or bounded-X (like balancing of search trees)?